X-Ray Inspection Services for Foreign Material in Food

 INSPECT

 Product is sent through medical-grade X-ray systems configured for the specific product and packaging format.
-These systems detect differences in density to identify potential foreign material.
-Contaminated items are flagged and separated for further review or removal.
+These systems detect and identify potential foreign material, and contaminated items are flagged and separated for further review or removal.

 REPORT

-X-ray inspection is effective at identifying a wide range of foreign materials in food products, including:
+X-ray inspection is effective at identifying a wide range of foreign materials in food and other products, including:

 - Glass